Key Takeaways

 Final Thoughts

 Investment vehicles have become an essential tool for startup fundraising.
-They solve real problems that founders face when raising from multiple investors - from cap table complexity to administrative overhead.
+They solve many problems founders face when raising from multiple investors - from cap table complexity to administrative overhead.

 The key is choosing the right structure.
 Each option comes with different tradeoffs in terms of control, cost, and complexity.
-Here are some key questions to ask while picking a solution:
+Here are some key questions to ask providers while picking a solution for your startup:

 "Everything just worked.
 Our investors loved the simplicity, and I loved that I could bring in the right people without creating a cap table nightmare."